Rafael Mandelman: Positions on housing

-In 2018, Mandelman co-authored the Housing Preservation and Expansion Reform Act, increasing fines for the illegal demolition of homes in order to preserve rent-controlled housing and curb the loss of residential housing.
-Mandelman called for reform of the Ellis Act in 2018 to protect certain tenants, specifically vulnerable residents from marginalized communities, from evictions.
-Mandelman also sponsored legislation in support of California’s Affordable Housing Act to allow local jurisdictions to create their own rules regarding rent control.

-Mandelman supported a resolution that expressed opposition to California Senate Bill 50, which mandates denser housing near “job-rich” areas and transit hubs in California.
-In 2019, Mandelman joined Mayor Breed to celebrate the renovation of 90 affordable housing units for seniors and people with disabilities in the city's Duboce Triangle neighborhood.

-In 2021, Mandelman proposed to allow construction of fourplexes on single lots in San Francisco with the intent to increase the supply of housing, reduce rents, and alleviate the housing the shortage in San Francisco.
-Mandelman's aide explained that the bill was intended to preempt California Senate Bill 9, which was a new version of California Senate Bill 50 which Mandelman opposed.
+Mandelman supported a resolution that expressed opposition to California Senate Bill 50, which mandates that localities allow denser housing near "job-rich" areas and transit hubs in California.
+In 2021, Mandelman proposed to allow construction of fourplexes on single lots in San Francisco.
+Mandelman's aide explained that the bill was intended to preempt California HOME Act (California Senate Bill 9, which was a new version of California Senate Bill 50), which Mandelman opposed.
+In 2022, the Board of Supervisors passed Mandelman's bill.
+Mayor London Breed vetoed the legislation, saying that the bill was intended to sidestep California state legislation to increase housing and that Mandelman's bill included provisions that would make it harder, not easier, to build more housing.

+In October 2022, Mandelman brought a third version of the fourplex legislation to the Board of Supervisors, which passed and gained the support of the Mayor.
+This revised legislation allows fourplexes on every lot, allows six units on corner lots, and reduces the minimum ownership requirement to one year.
+Mandelman stated that this was "an important step in the right direction to increase density in San Francisco and puts us on the right path to add the capacity to meet our housing needs.”

 In 2021, Mandelman opposed the construction of a 500-unit apartment complex on a Nordstrom's valet parking lot.
 He endorsed David Campos for California Assembly District 17.
 The San Francisco Chronicle tied this endorsement to Mandelman's vote to block the 500-unit housing construction project in Supervisor Matt Haney's district in San Francisco; Haney was running for the same district seat as Campos.
-According to the San Francisco Chronicle, it is out of the norm for supervisors to block projects in the district of another supervisor if that supervisor approves of the project.
+According to the Chronicle, it is unusual for supervisors to block projects in the district of another supervisor if that supervisor approves of the project.